nebrius/react-strapped/README.md

 `initializer`: `(bootstrapData: BootstrapData) => StrapValue`

 The intializer is called during the first render of the Provider component associated with with this strap.
-The first argument passed to the intitializer is the same value passed in for the `bootstrapData` property on the Provider.
+The first argument passed to the intitializer is the same value passed in for the `bootstrapData` property on the Provider, and the returned value is the value of the hook.

 _**Returns:**_